Luca-Engel/Computer_Graphics/RT1_collisions/readme.txt

 Ray-plane intersection: RT1.1
 - Approach:
     The approach for the ray-plane intersection was straightforward : we just checked first if the ray-direction and the plane-normal vectors were perpendicular, if yes then there is no intersection, as the plane and ray are parallel in that case.

-Then all we had to do was to find t such that dot(plane_normal, ray_origin) + t * dot(plane_normal, ray_direction) - plane_offset = 0.
-If we find such t, it means we have a point x that intersects on the plane.
+    If that is not the case, we search for a point on our ray that is inside the plane (i.e., for which the implicit plane funciton holds) if that point is p, we can define p as: p = ray_origin + t * ray_direction To find p, we need to find a t such that dot(plane_normal, ray_origin) + t * dot(plane_normal, ray_direction) - plane_offset = 0.
+Once we have find such a t, it means we have a point x that intersects on the plane.

 - Problems: